jtescher/jtescher.github.io/_drafts/basic-rails-api-caching.md

 your existing servers more efficiently.
 Complex caching strategies can be incredibly difficult to implement correctly, but simple caching layers can go a long way.

-In this post I'll explain some of the basic rails caching mechanisms and explain some of the costs and benefits of each.
+In this post I'll explain two basic rails caching mechanisms and explain some of the costs and benefits of each.

 HTTP Caching
 ------------